Fall Irrigation Maintenance: 2026 Winterization Guide

 As summer fades and cooler temperatures arrive, your lawn care routine starts to shift.
 One of the most critical tasks on your autumn to do list should be fall irrigation maintenance.
 Often called winterization, this process is all about protecting your sprinkler system from the destructive power of freezing weather.

 Ignoring this crucial step can lead to cracked pipes, broken sprinkler heads, and a very expensive and soggy surprise come springtime.
-When water freezes, it expands by about 9 to 10 percent, creating pressure that can exceed 2,000 PSI inside a pipe.
+When water freezes, it expands by about 9 to 10 percent, creating immense pressure inside a pipe.
 That’s more than enough force to split PVC lines or burst a brass backflow preventer.

-This guide will walk you through everything you need to know about proper fall irrigation maintenance, from draining the lines to adjusting your controller, so you can put your system to bed for the winter with confidence.
+This guide covers everything you need to know about proper fall irrigation maintenance, from adjusting your controller and fine tuning spray patterns to draining the lines, so you can put your system to bed for the winter with confidence.

 Long before the first freeze, your landscape’s water needs begin to decrease.
 Cooler days and longer nights mean less evaporation.
 Lawns and plants simply don’t require as much water in October as they do in the peak of July.